sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 systemctl restart sshd
 ```

-_Note:
+> [!Note]
-All users (root and other users) all share the same config in /etc/ssh/sshd_config, but they don't all share the same 'authorized_keys' files, so if need root specific public keys, need a seperate authorized_keys file in /root/.ssh/ and
+> All users (root and other users) all share the same config in /etc/ssh/sshd_config, but they don't all share the same 'authorized_keys' files.
+Thus, even when using same set of keys, need a seperate authorized_keys file in /root/.ssh/ and for
-in /home/yournameuser/.ssh/_
+in /home/yournameuser/.ssh/ but in this case contains same set of public keys_

 ## Create new user